-HI increases IR long-term.
+HI increases IR somewhat, long-term.
 See Downregulation and upregulation: The Insulin Receptor and Insulin oscillation.

 "Input" represents Glucose from digested sugars and starches.
 The arrow pointing at AOL represents Blood Glucose (BG).
 The triangle containing AOL represents pancreatic beta cells.
 "Output" represents Insulin Secretion (ISec).
 More BG = More ISec.